UH Account Closure

 First name Last name is no longer working at the University of Hawaii.

-You may contact Responsible-First name Responsible-Last name, Responsible-Title, at responsible-email-address.
+You may contact Responsible-First name Responsible-Last name, Responsible-Title, at Responsible-email-address.

-Account Termination
+Account Termination for Former Employees

-University unit authorities (e.g. Vice Presidents, Chancellors, Vice Chancellors, Deans, Directors, Department Head, Administrative Officers, etc.) can request a UH Account termination for a faculty, staff, or affiliate under their purview by making a formal request on departmental letterhead.
+University unit authorities (e.g. Vice Presidents, Chancellors, Vice Chancellors, Deans, Directors, Department Head, Administrative Officers, etc.) can request a UH Account termination for a former faculty, staff, or affiliate under their purview by making a formal request on departmental letterhead.
 The signature of the University unit authority (or their designee) is required.
 When the termination is requested, it is possible that the individual using the UH Account has established additional affiliations with UH, such as becoming a student or becoming a faculty or staff with another UH unit.
 ITS will research all termination requests in order to ascertain if there are additional affiliations by the individual.
 If there are no other affiliations, the UH Email Account will be flagged for termination.
-By default, the UH Account will remain open for 180 days.
-If access to the UH Account must be immediately cut-off, the letter must explicitly request this.
+If there are other active affiliations, the employee may be issued alternate credentials and will no longer have access to the data stored on their former UH Account.

 Requests should be sent via File Drop to the ITS Help Desk at help@hawaii.edu